 Career and Technical Education

-The goal of the South Dakota Department of Education is for all students to graduate college, career and life ready.
-The Division of Career and Technical Education (DCTE) provides support for students’ preparations for postsecondary education and the workforce.
-Services are connected to approved Career & Technical Education (CTE) programs, work-based learning, school counseling and SDMyLife.
-In-line with the department’s aspiration, DCTE works to ensure students not only graduate from high school, but that they are prepared to navigate the transitions and life events that come after high school.
+The goal of the South Dakota Department of Education is for all students to graduate college, career, and life ready.
+The Division of College, Career and Student Success provides support for students' preparations for postsecondary education and the workforce.
+Services are connected to approved Career & Technical Education (CTE) programs, work-based learning, student organizations and more.
+In-line with the department's aspiration, DCCSS works to ensure students not only graduate from high school, but that they are prepared to navigate the transitions and life events that come after high school.

 South Dakota recognizes 16 career clusters.
 Career clusters are designed to help students acquire the knowledge and skills they need to reach their postsecondary and career goals.
 Each career cluster has its own set of approved CTE courses.
 DCTE provides a sequence of courses and course standards within each cluster.